Frequently asked questions

 Will my treatments be covered by Dutch health care insurance companies?

 YES!
-We are contracted with all Dutch health insurance companies except "Zorg en Zekerheid".
-That means, once we have registered as a client, we can connect your insurance package to our system and can claim the treatments for you.
+In 2020 we are contracted with all Dutch health insurance companies except "Zorg en Zekerheid" and "Aevitae".
+That means, once we have registered you as a client, we can connect your insurance package to our system and can claim the treatments for you.
 That way, the insurance company pays us directly, without you having to do anything.

-If you are insured with "Zorg en Zekerheid", we will send you an invoice, you pay us the invoice and claim it back from the insurance company.
-You will get up to 80% re-imbursed from them.
+If you are insured with "Zorg en Zekerheid" or "Aevitae", we will send you an invoice, you pay us the invoice and claim it back from the insurance company.
+You will get up to 75% reimbursed from them.

 I won't be able to come see you during your opening times.
 Are there any other options?